Targeted youth work

 Cultural centre Monde

-Cultural centre Monde offers facilities for a variety of events and especially for cultural activities.
+Cultural center Monde offers facilities for a variety of events and especially for cultural activities.
 The premises were renovated in 2020.
 Now there is a hall with a performing stage, a café, a recording studio and a digital gaming house Montendo.
 The youth services use Monde for youth activities.
-The municipal culture services as well as local associations and individual groups can also make reservations at Monde for organising activities and events.
+The municipal culture services as well as local associations and individual groups can also make reservations at Monde for organizing activities and events.
+Also cultural workshops Verstas, Vartti and Roti, International evening club and handicraft group Tuunaamo operate in Monde.

 Rovaniemi Traffic Park

-Rovaniemi traffic park offers activities for children between the ages of 6 and 12 years during summer holidays in June and July.
-It is situated on Miehentie road in the proximity of Korkalovaara Comprehensive School.
+Rovaniemi traffic park offers activities for children during summer holidays in June and July.
+In 2023 renovated traffic park is located on Miehentie road in the proximity of Korkalovaara Comprehensive School.
+The children can use the park for practicing the traffic rules with the pedal cars provided by the youth services or with their own bikes and kick-scooters.
 The youth workers give children traffic education and offer them additional activities like games and crafts.
-The children can use the park for practising the traffic rules with the pedal cars provided by the youth services or with their own bikes and kick-scooters.
+On summer fridays we organize varied theme events such as pony riding, concerts, circus and magician -shows, outdoor sports, handicrafts etc. The summer kiosk serves visitors during opening hours.
+Activities in the traffic park are free of charge and the park is a homely place for children, youths or the whole family.

 Enquiries about Leirikari as well as group reservations should be addressed to Osviitta Service Centre by email: email@example.com.